nicciniamh/spacehog/Readme.md

 *--output* filename.
 Write report to *filename*, implies --quiet as well.

 *--quiet* prevents scanning status messages.

+*--showfs* Show filesystem information.

 *dir ..* one or more directories to scan.
 If not specified, current workng directory is used.

 # Description
 *Spacehog* attempts to located files and directories under *dir* and calculate, based on file size, the usage and reports the top *count* directories.
 Multiple directories may be specified.

+To create a report, use the --output file.ext option to write a report to file.ext.
+Reports are written with a timestamp in the banner.

+To include filesystem information (free space, total space and percent free) use the --showfs option.

 This program is generally pretty quick depending on disk type and processor speed.